What To Do When You See a Joro Spider

 Joro spider webs have three major parts so be careful approaching it.
 You’ve got the famous orb part, but you also have two cobweb-like parts — one on each side.

 Call your neighbor and point out how cool it is you’ve one.
-“Hey Dave, check out the Joro spider web on my tree in the front yard.”
-Dave will rush over, admire it with you, and leave singing songs of the glorious sighting.
+“Hey David, check out the Joro spider web on my tree in the front yard.”
+David will rush over, admire it with you, and leave singing songs of the glorious sighting.
 Or, he might use the opportunity to brag about the one on his deck at which you’ll head to his house.
 Be a good guest; bring snacks or drinks.

 IMPORTANT: If you are allergic to bees and such, though, be extra careful.
 Ask your doctor before you get bit.
 Don’t trust this site for medical advice.